 Nervous about starting solids?
 Our Starting Solids Bundle has all the resources you will need to build confidence and create a safe eating environment for your baby.
-You can also download our free Infant Rescue Guide or Toddler Rescue Guide that will help you learn how to identify choking and understand which rescue maneuvers to use.
+You can also download our Infant Rescue Guide or Toddler Rescue Guide that will help you learn how to identify choking and understand which rescue maneuvers to use.

 The size of a baby or child’s windpipe is about that of a drinking straw in diameter.
 Foods that could get stuck in a straw or form a sticky plug over it are choking risks.
 On rare occasions, foods smaller than this can enter the windpipe and cause significant discomfort and trouble breathing but are most likely to continue traveling further down, ending in the lungs.